 Meat and dairy products can also be laced with steroids and hormones, so be sure to read the labels on the dairy products you purchase.

 Disease-fighting phytochemicals give fruits and vegetables their rich, varied hues.
 They come in two main classes: carotenoids and anthocyanins.
 All rich yellow and orange fruits and vegetables—carrots, oranges, sweet potatoes, mangoes, pumpkins, corn—owe their color to carotenoids.
 Leafy green vegetables also are rich in carotenoids but get their green color from chlorophyll.
 Red, blue and purple fruits and vegetables—plums, cherries, red bell peppers—contain anthocyanins.
-Cooking by color is a good way to ensure youre eating a variety of naturally occurring substances that boost immunity and prevent a range of illnesses.
+Cooking by color is a fun vegetarian health hack and a good way to ensure youre eating a variety of naturally occurring substances that boost immunity and prevent a range of illnesses.